Ha An Hotel

 Lonely Planet review

-This wonderful French Quarter hotel, set around a gorgeous central garden studded with palm and bamboo, feels more like a colonial mansion than a hotel.
-All rooms have nice individual touches – perhaps a tribal textile wall hanging or painting.
-The helpful, well-trained staff make staying here a very special experience and there’s a little cafe for good measure.
-It’s about a 10-minute walk from the heart of the Old Town.
+Elegant and refined, the Ha An feels more like a colonial mansion than a hotel.
+All rooms have nice individual touches – a textile wall hanging or painting – and views over a gorgeous central garden.
+The helpful, well-trained staff make staying here a very special experience.
+It’s about a 10-minute walk from the centre in the French Quarter.

 Our independent authors have visited Ha An Hotel and selected this as one of our recommended hotels in Hoi An.